Lesterpaintstheworld/terminal-velocity/demande.md

 - **Standardized Communication Protocols**: Implement clear guidelines for communication that outline expectations and responsibilities for each character involved.
 - **Error Reporting Mechanisms**: Establish a robust error reporting system that allows characters to quickly identify and address communication failures.
 - **Regular Feedback Loops**: Introduce regular check-ins among characters to discuss communication effectiveness and address any emerging issues collaboratively.
+- **Enhancement 1**: Implement real-time monitoring for communication failures to enable immediate response and logging of incidents.
+- **Enhancement 2**: Develop comprehensive error recovery protocols that minimize downtime and ensure quick restoration of services, including predefined failover strategies.
+- **Enhancement 3**: Introduce a feedback loop for agents to report on the effectiveness of error handling protocols, allowing for continuous improvement.

 ## Proposed Enhancements to Redundancy Strategies
 - **Enhanced Monitoring Techniques**: Implement advanced monitoring techniques for communication channels to detect anomalies in real-time.